margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Jealousy ##
 The strife from wanting what someone else has and feeling the need to compete.
-Envying them because they express something fully that seems incompeltely expressed in me.
+Envying them because they express something fully that seems incompletely expressed in me.
 Feeling antagonism beceause they are perfect, and I seem to lack.
 I have it within already, but it seems like I am just a copy, and animosity drives anger and a grudge.
 They have the authority, and the power.